RolandMWebster/Brooklyn_Income_Geospatial/Income_Brooklyn_NY.md

 ![](Income_Brooklyn_NY_files/figure-markdown_github/unnamed-chunk-10-1.png)

 That explains it.
-We can use a log transformation to give a more normal shaped distribition:
+This heavily skewed distribution does not lend itself well to continuous colour scales.
+To fix this we can apply a log transformation, the result is a more bell-shaped curve that will work much better for our colour scale.

 ``` r
 ggplot(brooklyn.fortified,